nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 > - You can learn more about creating a repository from a template [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).

 ## 1.2.
 Configure a federated identity credential on a service principal

-> [!NOTE] This section should take 5 minutes to complete.

 1. Create a Microsoft Entra application by executing the following command: